kaibin0608/ML-Notes/API/FastAPI.md

     response = client.get("/items/1")
     assert response.status_code == 404
 ```
+- functional test calls a DELETE endpoint and validates the DELETE response.
+Then it calls a GET endpoint for the same object to validate the "not found" response.
+- The big difference is that the functional test validates the interaction between two endpoints.

 ### Test Workflows
+Test workflows are a critical concept in functional testing.

 ![alt text](image-3.png)

+- If we just test endpoints randomly, we don't know whether they should succeed in the context of the application or not!
+Workflows are specific sequences of application actions.
+Defining workflows forces us to identify endpoint combinations that should succeed or fail.

+This lets us build functional tests that test the overall application and not just specific endpoints.

 ### Functional Test Workflow Examples
+The CRUD API pattern makes some test workflows quite obvious.

 **Successful workflows**
 - Create, then read